 - Long distance travel between locations within a target country;

-The challenge is not for me to exist on this budget … the challenge is for me to find a retirement location that allows me to LIVE within this budget.
-If my NZ$80 / day budget proves to be totally unrealistic, I will make up any shortfall and report accordingly …
+The challenge is not for me to exist on this budget … the challenge is for me to find a location where I can LIVE within this budget.
+If my daily budget proves to be totally unrealistic, I will make up any shortfall and report accordingly …

 THE FINAL COUNTRIES:

 In Latin America (Region 2) I start in Mexico and make my way south.
 It will take me about 2.5 years to complete this leg of my journey.

-I move on to S.E.Europe (Region 3) in Spring 2019 in time for the European summer.
+I moved on to S.E.Europe (Region 3) in Spring 2019 in time for the European summer.